 If you'd rather toss a Frisbee than ponder the river's reflections, head to the one-mile stretch of the Right Bank (just north of Ile de la Cité) where the city government trucks in 2,000 tons of sand in midsummer to create a whimsical temporary beach (plage) from mid-July through mid-August.
 With climbing walls, “beach” cafes, stylish swimsuits, volleyball courts, and trampolines, it's an ideal place to see Paris at play — and to play with Paris.
 Other areas of town, such as Bassin de la Villette in the northeast corner of Paris, have their own artificial beaches.

 Midsummer is also the time for two of France's quintessential summer events.
 The country's national holiday, Bastille Day, is July 14.
 Later that month, the hugely popular Tour de France bike race culminates in the center of Paris.

-Summer also means art after dark: Some sights and museums — such as the Eiffel Tower and Notre-Dame Cathedral — keep longer hours.
-Still others host special summer-only events.
-Notre-Dame puts on a sound-and-light display about the history of the church.
+Summer also means art after dark: Some sights and museums — such as the Eiffel Tower — keep longer hours, and others host special summer-only events.
 In nearby Versailles, weekend summer nights are a cool display of gushing fountains, lighted displays, and fireworks.
 King Louis XIV had his engineers literally reroute a river to fuel his fountains and feed his plants.
-Even by today’s standards, the fountains are impressive.
+Even by today's standards, the fountains are impressive.

 Formal music venues such as the opera go on vacation in summer, but the city keeps making music.
 The Paris Jazz Festival swings its hip beats in June and July among the spacious lawns and gardens of Parc Floral.
 The city's many old churches do double-duty as venues for chamber music concerts.